oshoham/itp-openframeworks-flyby/README.md

 # openFrameworks FlyBy Code Examples

 This repo contains code examples for a brief intro to openFrameworks workshop taught at NYU ITP in October 2018.
+The slides can be found [here](https://slides.com/oshoham/intro-to-openframeworks-and-c).

 ## Auto-Generated Project Structure